Seikilos/FAQs/Visual Studio/Readme.md

 It does not exist there, obviously and instead turning to the offline layout, it pulls the catalog file and tries to download it.

 Possible workarounds:
-* ✔️Copy all packages from the offline layout manually to `%PROGRAMDATA%/Microsoft/VisualStudio/Packages`.
+* ❌Copy all packages from the offline layout manually to `%PROGRAMDATA%/Microsoft/VisualStudio/Packages`.
 Then start the installer from the offline cache again.
 Note: This might require a lot of disk space.
 This should prevent downloading files.
+  * Appeared to work but caused issues later on
 * ❌ Download a new vanilla offline layout and try again (tried and failed) => Appears that currently visual studio clean install without internet documentation is not complete

+Last known approach
+====
+* Uninstall Visual Studio and all SDKs, etc. from the machine
+* Delete the `%PROGRAMDATA%/Microsoft/VisualStudio/Packages` folder
+* Create a full layout with all languages: `.\vs_professional.exe --layout 'F:\\Visual Studio 2019\\layout' --useLatestInstaller --includeRecommended --all`
+* Install again